Ecksdee03/ethgaschecker-pytelegrambot/README.md

 ## ethgascheckerbot

 A simple telegram bot used to check live Ethereum prices and gas fees for different speeds on the Ethereum blockchain, using live data from [Etherscan.io](https://etherscan.io/).
-New features are planned to be added in the future, such as setting notifications for custom gas or ETH prices.

 ## Getting Started